Tural-Hamidov/Instacart_Market_Basket_Analysis_Project_-Python-and-Statistics-/README.md

 The strong 7-day reorder pattern suggests that many users follow a weekly grocery routine.
 This creates opportunities for reminder notifications, weekly bundles, and subscription-style services.

 ### 4. 🥛 Prioritize staple products in the app interface
-Fresh produce, dairy, and beverages dominate the most popular, most reordered, and first-added cart items.
+Fresh produce, dairy, beverages, and everyday essentials dominate the most popular, most reordered, and first-added cart items.
 These categories should be highlighted more prominently in the app.

 ### 5. 🛒 Optimize the platform for small and medium-sized orders
 Since most orders contain around 5–6 items, the shopping experience can be improved with faster checkout, simplified cart-building, and one-click reorder options.